On this page:

-Individuals or groups wishing to use the word ‘university’ in a business, company or domain name, must apply for consent from the Minister for Education, regardless of whether they are offering educational courses.
-This is to ensure that organisations purporting to be a University are in fact registered by the Tertiary Education Quality and Standards Agency (TEQSA), to offer higher education courses, thereby assuring consumers of the high quality and legitimacy of the entity.
+Individuals or groups wishing to use the word ‘university’ in a business, company or domain name must apply for consent from the Minister for Education and Youth, regardless of whether they are offering educational courses.
+This is to ensure that organisations purporting to be a university are in fact registered by the Tertiary Education Quality and Standards Agency (TEQSA) to offer higher education courses, thereby assuring consumers of the high quality and legitimacy of the entity.

-The following guidelines and application forms are to be used by applicants.
+The following guidelines and application forms are to be used by applicants for business, company and domain names.
 There is no fee imposed for the processing of applications.

-For further information or enquiries, please send an email to the Higher Education mailbox.
+For further information or enquiries, please send an email to: HigherEd@dese.gov.au.

 Guidelines and application forms